 Creating a marketing strategy

-Military metaphors work well for the field of marketing and advertising.
-With great deference to the more serious conflict in Iran, we will look to both Napoleon and Sun Tzu for our foundation for creating a marketing strategy designed to steal market share.
+Military metaphors work well for creating a marketing strategy.
+With great deference to the more serious conflicts in the Middle East, we will look to both Napoleon and Sun Tzu for our foundation in creating a marketing strategy designed to steal market share.

 Market leaders were generally on a deliberate track to build category.
 In many ways, this is not as true today as it was in the past.
 Today, only a few market leaders can afford the luxury of simply building categories.

-For those of us in the real world, who are not number one in the category, and who are being outspent and overshadowed in the market place, our brands need to steal customers from the competitive set.
+For those of us in the real world, our brands need to steal customers from the competitive set.
+Especially for those of us who are not number one in the category, and who are being outspent and overshadowed in the market place, .
 This is indeed marketing warfare.
-And, it demands a better outcome when creating a marketing strategy.
+And it demands a better outcome when creating a marketing strategy.

 He tells us that there is often a deep complacency to be found in market leaders.
 “The great majority attends to what is necessary only when they feel a need for it — the precise time when it is too late.
 They take only their needs into consideration — never their abilities.”
 Sun-Tzu agrees.
 He tells us that we need to act boldly and with speed.
 “The nature of forces is predominantly swiftness.”

 This is much more than just “get there first with the most” when creating a marketing strategy.
 It demands that we find an advantage and exploit it while our competitors wallow in the status quo.
 This advantage is brand.
-Most brands, particularly package goods and technology brands, believe this advantage needs to be found in a product attribute, some new innovation that allows their brand to build a unique selling proposition.
+Most brands, particularly medical devices and technology brands, believe this advantage needs to be found in a product attribute.
+Some new innovation that allows their brand to build a unique selling proposition.

-No one is downplaying the tactical advantages offered by product innovation; it is simply not where a brand builds long-term equity and is often unavailable and costly to develop.
+No one is downplaying the tactical advantages offered by product innovation.
+It is simply not where a brand builds long-term equity.
+Additionally, those innovations are often unavailable and costly to develop.

 The good news, when creating a marketing strategy, is that the business world is full of successful brands that under-performed their competitive set.
-The world of video recorders is a perfect example.
+The bygone world of video recorders is a perfect example.
 The brand messaging was tactical rather than strategic.
-(Read more about the Stealing Share process here)
+(Read more about the Stealing Share process here.)

 War in creating a marketing strategy – Beta vs. VHS

-Remember the old rule of thumb: be first in the market and the advantage will be yours.
-Well, back in the 80’s Sony’s Betamax was first in the market, and they had a superior product.
+Remember the old rule of thumb: be first in the market and the advantage will be yours?
+Well, back in the 80’s, Sony’s Betamax was first in the market, and it had a superior product.

 The war between VHS and Beta was about to begin, and with surprising results.
-The Beta format was clearly superior in the video image it produced (it still is).
+The Beta format was clearly superior in the video image it produced.
 The cassettes were a little smaller and more compact.